Destined to destroy empires Mia Covere is only ten years old when she is given her first lesson in death.

 Or the refreshing friendship factor?

-There is no romance to fog up the story line, no love-lost, heart-sick heroine that needs a man to save her, the characters are all cut throat and you can’t trust anyone even Mia herself.
-There is no special treatment, no Mary Sues/special snowflakes.
+There is no romance to fog up the story line, no love-lost, heart-sick heroine that needs a man to save her, the characters are all cut throat and you can’t trust anyone, even Mia herself.
+There is no special treatment.
 Everyone has their own story and Mia’s is the one I’m invested in.

 After all this I decided why not just share with you some of my favorite lines and let you decide for yourself if Nevernight is going to be added to your TBR?